shhaumb/react-redux-subapp/README.md

 ## Anti-patterns

-Don't create mutiple instances of ComponentApp from appFactory just because you need to render those in different components.
+Don't create mutiple ComponentApp objects from appFactory just because you need to render those in different components.
 The single ComponentApp created can be rendered anywhere.
 So it is advised to create sub-application's ComponentApp statically inside parent app and use it everywhere.
 Design sub-application's component so that it can take some unique identifier prop from parent and use a part of its own sub-state for